 I usually use machines in the bigger stations and top it up with what I think I’m going to need so I don’t have to keep doing it.
 If you end up with money still on your card when it’s time to leave Japan or you want the 500 Yen fee you paid for the card with the initial purchase refunded you can do that at machines or kiosks at larger stations that sell that card.
 I’ve not needed to do it but I’ve been told the easiest place for the refund is the machines at the airport.

 Our personal experience is that the cards work more widely than just these major cities, for example we used our PASMOs in Sapporo with no problem on trains, subway and buses.
 You can also use them on any local JR train in Japan.
 As an added bonus you can also often use them on vending machines and in corner stores like 7 eleven which is handy for a quick purchase.

-The notable times you can’t use these cards are for the airport limousine or highway buses, long distance trains and the Shinkensen.
-On some trains called ‘limited express’ you can pay the base fare on your card but need to buy a supplement fee ticket at the special machine.
+The notable times you can’t use these cards are for the airport limousine or highway buses, long-distance trains and the Shinkansen.
+On some trains called ‘limited express’, you can pay the base fare on your card but need to buy a supplement fee ticket at the special machine.
 Think of these cards as being for local, around town transport.

 Another tip with taxi’s in Japan is that they are small cars, two large suitcases will be beyond the capacity of some although we’ve always managed when we need to.

 Airport to Accommodation options

 The two most practical options for getting to and from the airport in Japan are the train or the airport limousine bus service.
 The train is generally faster but you’ll need to get from the central station to your hotel either by walking, taxi or joining a subway or local train which aren’t designed for luggage.
 The airport limousine bus can be an easy option if your hotel is one of the stops on its circuit, especially if it’s your first trip to Japan it can just make your arrival a little more straight-forward.